LonicaMewinsky/ComfyUI-RawSaver/README.md

 # ComfyUI-RawSaver
-ComfyUI custom node for purpose of saving image as uint16 tif file
+ComfyUI custom node for purpose of saving image as uint16 tif file.

+Adds SaveTifFile to 'image' category.